Macrometacorp/docs/docs/cep/stream-worker-logging.md

 FROM SensorDataStream;
 ```

-This example creates a simple stream worker that logs sensor data.
-The sensor data includes a sensor ID and a temperature.
+This stream worker processes sensor data and logs temperature readings.
+It creates a sensor data stream and a log sink called `InfoLog` with an `INFO` priority level.
+The `INSERT` statement logs `sensorId` and temperature for each incoming data event in the `SensorDataStream`.

 ### Example 2

+This example creates a medium complexity stream worker that logs stock price changes.
+The log sink records the symbol, previous price, and current price.

 ```sql
 CREATE STREAM StockDataStream (symbol string, price double, volume long);